 Card meanings: Upright: hard work, industry, perseverance, slow results, long-term planning.
 Reversed: throwing good money after bad, disappointing results

 Third decan Taurus is ruled by serious Saturn, the planet of Old Father Time himself.
-This Taurean native is responsible, dutiful, thoughtful, careful, patient and considerate.
+This Taurean native is responsible, dutiful, thoughtful, careful, patient, and considerate.
 The power of this personality lies in the power of their stability, endurance and tenacity, making gains through thrift and careful investments.

 This is Taurus at its most ambitious and hardworking.
 Saturn is the god of time, astrologically associated with boundaries, rules, and limitations.

 These Taurus natives are cautious and stoic with great respect for authority.
-They may also rebel against authority, but these people will usually try to do this constructively, using their organizational skills and strong sense of structure.
+They may also rebel against authority, but these people will usually try to do this constructively, using their organizational skills and a strong sense of structure.
 These people can a strong sense of fair play.
 They can be quite political and may be ambitious to lead.
 Taurus builds.
 It does not tear down.

 These are very independent & self-motivated people and not only do they succeed in politics & business, but many are skilled artists, creators & performers.
 The later natives of this decan were born close to the Taurus-Gemini cusp, suggestive of multi-tasking and travel.

 Saturn, ‘Old Father Time,’ is traditionally known as ‘the great malefic’.
-Those born under these decan may experience periods of depression but even when this is the case, we are usually looking at a truly benevolent person with a generous spirit and a sympathetic nature.
+Those born under this decan may experience periods of depression but even when this is the case, we are usually looking at a truly benevolent person with a generous spirit and a sympathetic nature.

 Famous Third Decan Taurus: Socrates, Che Guevara, Mark Zuckerberg, Ayatollah Khomeini, Idi Amin, Malcolm X, George Lucas, Liberace, Stevie Wonder, Cher, Pete Townshend, Brian Eno, Enya, Mike Oldfield, Cate Blanchett, Laurence Olivier, Katherine Hepburn, Dante Gabriel Rossetti, Margot Fonteyn, Eric Satie, Florence Nightingale, Pope John Paul II